gkikola/optionpp/docs/index.md

 @include{lineno} basic.cpp

-See the @ref examples "Examples page" for many more examples.
+See the @ref example_programs "Examples" page for many more examples.

 # Copyright